What Is Accenture? Consulting, Technology, and AI Services

 Exit opportunitiesStrong for industry roles, lighter on top PE / hedge fundsHeavy on PE, hedge funds, startups, top MBA programs

-Sources: Accenture FY24 results; Hacking the Case Interview Accenture profile; firm public data.
+Sources: Accenture FY25 results; McKinsey vs Accenture comparison; firm public data.
 For the full MBB picture, see what is MBB consulting.
-For pay benchmarks, see the consulting salary guide and the 2026 consulting salary report.
+For pay benchmarks, see the consulting salary guide, the 2026 consulting salary report, and the dedicated Accenture salary breakdown.
+For a broader view of how Accenture fits the landscape, see the types of consulting firms guide and the top consulting firms ranking.

 How is Accenture different from the Big 4?